 Undergraduate students in history can study seven different papers on the United States:

-- The History of the United States since 1863 (second/third year General History paper)
+- The Making of Modern America since 1863 (second/third year European and World History paper)

 - Haiti and Louisiana: The Problem of Revolution in the Age of Slavery (first year Optional Subject)